DDHarry/Erlang_Quick_guide_and_Training/01_Erlang_Basics/README.md

-# Some basics about the Erlang programming language
+# Some basics from the Erlang programming language